-A/1/A, F

-An individual property eligible under this theme may be significant:

-- For its association with residential development in Palm Desert during this period; or - As the site of a significant historic event from this period.
+Criteria Significance Integrity Considerations Registration Requirements A/1/A, F 120 An individual property eligible under this theme may be significant: For its association with residential development in Palm Desert during this period; or As the site of a significant historic event from this period.
 A resource that is significant for its association with historic patterns of events or as the site of a significant historic event is eligible if it retains the essential physical features that comprised its character or appearance during the period of its association.
-118 A residential property from this period should retain integrity of location, feeling, and association, at a minimum, in order to convey the important association with the city's development during this period.
+121 A residential property from this period should retain integrity of location, feeling, and association, at a minimum, in order to convey the important association with the city's development during this period.
 A resource that has lost integrity of setting may still be eligible.
 A property that has lost some historic materials or details may still be eligible if it retains the majority of the features that illustrate its original style and appearance in terms of the massing, spatial relationships, proportion, and fenestration pattern.
-A resource is generally not eligible if it retains some basic features conveying form and massing, but has lost the majority of features that characterized its appearance during its historical

-- Date to the period of significance (1946-1956), and - Retain the essential aspects of integrity, and - Retain enough of its essential physical features to sufficiently convey its association with the historic context.
+A resource is generally not eligible if it retains some basic features conveying form and massing, but has lost the majority of features that characterized its appearance during its historical period.
+To be eligible under this theme, a resource should, at a minimum: Date to the period of significance (1946-1956), and Retain the essential aspects of integrity, and Retain enough of its essential physical features to sufficiently convey its association with the historic context.